donejs/donejs/docs/apis.md

   renders a subsection depending on the value of the key.

   ```
-  // boolean values render the subsection or it's inverse
+  // boolean values render the subsection or its inverse
   can.stache("{{#key}}A{{/key}}")({key: true}) //-> `A`
   can.stache("{{#key}}A{{/key}}")({key: false}) //-> ``
   can.stache("{{#key}}A{{else}}B{{/key}}")({key: false}) //-> `B`